EllKyGr/Pycro/README.md

 the specific color scheme.
 For instance *pyrcula.micro* expands/modifies the original color scheme from *darcula.micro* to adjust for the new statements.
-Add to `~/.config/micro/colorschemes/` the `color_scheme_file.micro` either from here, the Micro [repo](https://github.com/zyedidia/micro/tree/master/runtime/colorschemes) or a custom one.

 ### Sample
 Several simple lines of code which encompasses the most common highlighted